Nelly Mazloum: Teaching dance and the MADRI foundation

 From 1985 to her death in 2003, she restarted teaching Oriental Dance, using her own system and creative technique: the Nelly Mazloum Oriental Dance Technique, which includes her own signature style, called "Hawanem", the dance of high nobility.
 Mazloum also developed her own system of working out called 'Vivicorporeal Psychosomatic Alignment Technique' in support of Oriental Dance; she also started giving a series of seminars throughout Europe, where she was the first to introduce Oriental Dance Technique, Vivicorporeal and Pharaonic Dances.

 Mazloum favoured the term Oriental Dance which has a positive implication instead of 'belly dance' which carries a negative charge.

-Mazloum's main focus for teaching her method of Oriental Dance is to emphasize the value of Postural Awareness, along with the elaboration and correct performance of steps, musicality and expression; this working method has been an inspiration to many dancers and teachers all over the world.
-Her structured pedagogical method of teaching and her excellent teaching skills, her patience and her humorous personality, as well as the passion for life made her seminars a great adventure in knowledge to her students; it brought in no time a drastic progress and an improvement in the dance quality of the participants in each seminar.
+Mazloum's main focus for teaching her method of Oriental Dance emphasizes postural awareness, along with the detailed and accurate execution of steps, musical interpretation, and expressive performance.
+Her structured pedagogical approach has influenced dancers and instructors internationally.
+She is known for a methodical teaching style that combines technical precision with attention to musicality and expression.
+Participants in her seminars have noted improvements in posture, technique, and overall dance quality following her instruction.

 In 1990 she started writing her book "Nelly Mazloum Oriental Dance Technique" a study of Egyptian dance method for the women of the New Age (published in 1992)).
 In 2001 she founded the Nelly Mazloum Mediterranean Archaic Dance Research Institute (MADRI - co-founded by her daughter Marianna), a non-profit dance organization that stood for the evolution and preservation of ancient Mediterranean Dances as well as the preservation of her techniques.